Jesus as Church Planter: 7 Things He Would Do If He Planted a Church Today

 6. He would protect His team.

 When the attackers came, Jesus stepped in the gap to take the blows and protect His team.
-When they were falsely accused of breaking the modern religious protocol of honoring the Sabbath day (Matthew 12:1-8) or adhering to strict cleanliness rituals (Matthew 15:1-9), Jesus was quick to run to their defense.
-As He is being arrested by the Roman soldiers He is less concerned about what His fate holds and more concerned that His disciples are not harmed (John 18:7-9).
+When they were falsely accused of breaking the modern religious protocol of honoring the Sabbath day (Matthew 12:1-8).
 Their new way of the Kingdom was highly misunderstood and highly controversial.
 The followers of Jesus were not immune to the scrutiny of others but were not left to fend for themselves.
 Their leader always stepped in.

 By nature of being a church plant you will be wildly misunderstood and highly scrutinized over philosophies and practices of why you do what you do and why you don’t do what you don’t.
 You will be questioned even by some other religious leaders as to why your new work is even necessary in their communities.
 Your team, by default, will receive their fair amount of skepticism or critique from those on the outside.
 Your job as leader is to defend your team at all costs, even at the cost of saving your own face.
 Yes, they need to know their leader is strong, confident, theologically competent and purposeful; but sometimes all they really need to know is that their leader is with them, for them and will always have their backs no matter what.
 Give your team room to be creative, experiment and fail with no fear of facing the firing squad.
 Build a culture where they know that even in their failures they are protected.
 Their respect for you and admiration of you will grow, but more importantly their trust in you will abound.